Menu

 What has changed in 2024?

-When you’re raising finance through borrowing, it’s imperative you know the risks you’re getting into.
+When raising finance through borrowing, you must know the risks you’re getting into.
 This includes debt management plans, which affect your credit rating.

-The majority of loans will be considered, but your previous borrowing and the amount of credit you have available to you will be considered when you apply for finance.
+The majority of loans will be considered, but your previous borrowing and the amount of credit you have available will also be considered when you apply for finance.

 For any type of regulated secured or non-secured loan, which is the vast majority these days, you also need to meet the affordability lending criteria, ensuring you’re only borrowing within your means.

 Finance firms will continually assess the level of risk you pose to them.
-Regarding the risk level you’re taking on by securing finance against your home, that’s something only you’ll know best about what you’re comfortable with.
+The risk level you’re taking on by securing finance against your home is something only you’ll know best about what you’re comfortable with.
 If you’re uncomfortable taking out a loan on the terms of your assets being security for finance on favourable terms, look at alternative forms of borrowing that don’t require you to use your home as security.

 For amounts that only involve a little of your home equity, think seriously through your options.
-If you need a large sum of money, for example; extending your home, then you may not have as many options, however always research your options to find the type of borrowing you’re most comfortable with.
+If you need a large sum of money, for example, to extend your home, then you may not have as many options.
+However, always research your options to find the type of borrowing you’re most comfortable with.

 Related Reading: